CarolinaOrtizM/Estonia-RNAseq/README.md

 ## List of files

 1. Bioinformatic_bash.md -- script for sequence data processing from raw reads to count table.
+2. Multiqc_report.html -- MultiQC report on the quality of merged reads
-2. CountTable.csv -- gene counts output from STAR and FeatureCounts (Subread).
+3. CountTable.csv -- gene counts output from STAR and FeatureCounts (Subread).
-3. SampleFile.txt -- information about the samples, including the replicates and samples submitted to NCBI.
+4. SampleFile.txt -- information about the samples, including the replicates and samples submitted to NCBI.
 5. DESeq_analysis.R -- Script for the differential expression analysis
 6. GO_analysis.R -- Gene Ontology analysis
 7. GO_analysis_combined_results.csv -- all GO found for the differential expressed genes